CodeGeek2006/CodeGeek2006/README.md

 #### About Me:

 - 📅 **Birthdate:** December 15, 2006
-- 📚 I'm a student at the Academic Lyceum of WIUT.
 - 💡 I'm eager to learn more about AI, particularly its use in medicine.
 - 💼 I'm open to project collaborations and internship opportunities.
 - 🧬 I'm also intrigued by the field of biomedical engineering.